ivanrff/AQI-by-EPA/README.md

 4. Industrial and Agricultural Activity: significant agricultural operations (especially in the Central Valley).

 # California

-Let us see how the Median and Max AQI have been developing for the californian state in the US.
+Let’s examine how the median and maximum AQI have evolved over time in the state of California, USA.

 ![CA - Median and Max AQI plots](plots/CA_medianAQI.png)

-California has been somewhat following the national trend.
+California appears to generally follow the national trend.

 ## Top 5 worst AQI Counties from California
 The top 5 worst AQI Counties from California based on the average of the median AQI from 1980 to 2024: